sundgenomics/sundgenomics.github.io/indexpooling.md

 ### Resequencing a library

-If you find that your samples require repeated sequencing, [use these guidelines to submit a re-sequencing request](/resequencing/).
+If your samples require repeated sequencing, [use these guidelines to submit a re-sequencing request](/resequencing/).

 Go back to the [Genomics Platform home](https://sundgenomics.github.io)